ArghyaChatterjee/ACT-Tutorial/README.md

-# ACT-Tutorial
+# ACT Tutorial
-This reposuitory is about Action Chunking Transformer Tutorial.
+This reposuitory is about Action Chunking with Transformer Tutorial.